Latias94/retroboy/crates/retroboy_gb/README.md

 Notes:

 - Mooneye acceptance ROMs under `assets/mooneye/acceptance/` are mostly non-interactive; many will not show meaningful graphics.
-- The current video output is a simplified VRAM renderer; if `LCDC` or `BG` is disabled, the window will appear white.
+- The current video output is a simplified renderer driven by scanline snapshots; cycle-accurate PPU behaviour is still a work in progress.
 - The repo does not ship commercial game ROMs; use homebrew or your own dumps.
 Keep any local-only ROMs under `repo-ref/` (not pushed).

+## Utilities

+- Dump a frame to raw RGB24 (160x144x3 bytes):
+  - `cargo run -p retroboy_gb --bin gb_frame_dump -- path/to/rom.gb out.rgb24 240`
+  - `cargo run -p retroboy_gb --bin gb_frame_dump -- path/to/rom.gb out.rgb24 --until-ldbb`

 ## Testing